-8. Burke’s Garden is often referred to as God’s Thumbprint thanks to its aerial appearance – a giant thumbprint on the landscape of southwest Virginia.
-Visit this beautiful mountaintop valley during the Burke’s Garden Fall Festival on September 28, an annual event dating to 1987.
-“Handmade, homegrown and hands-on” is the feel of this festival that reflects farm living in the Heart of Appalachia.
+7. Burke’s Garden is often referred to as God’s Thumbprint thanks to its aerial appearance – a giant thumbprint on the landscape of southwest Virginia.
+Visit this beautiful mountaintop valley during the Burke’s Garden Fall Festival on the last Saturday of September.
+The festival is an annual event dating to 1987, and its “handmade, homegrown and hands-on” reflects farm living in the Heart of Appalachia.

-10. Check out the two-day Culpeper Harvest Days Farm Tour through Virginia’s beautiful Culpeper County on October 5 and 6.
+9. Check out the two-day Culpeper Harvest Days Farm Tour through Virginia’s beautiful Culpeper County during the first weekend of October.
 Take your time touring through 18 farms and farm related businesses to get involved with some hands-on activities and demonstrations, as well as mingle with llamas, horses, cattle, and buffalo.
 Expect to see both traditional and unique farm experiences during this free weekend that really does have something for everyone – even wine and moonshine!

 The kids are back in school and already longing for a break.
 What to do?
 Head to one of these golden opportunities we call fall festivals, of course!

 In no particular order, here are 15 of Virginia’s best fall festivals for families.
 Get out your calendar and let’s go.

 Fall Harvest Family Days at Mount Vernon

 1. October 25-26 - Don’t miss the Fall Harvest Family Days at Mount Vernon for wagon rides, a straw bale maze, corn husk doll demonstrations, apple roasting, and plenty more 18th century shenanigans.
 Festival is included with Mount Vernon admission: Adults $15; children 6 to 11 $7 and children 5 and under are free.
 Buy Now